nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2a.
 Eva does not have any applicant records.

     * 2a1.
-Eva shows error message if user types `delapplication 1` as there are no applciant records. <br>
+Eva shows error message if user types `dela 1` as there are no applciant records. <br>
     Use case ends.<br>

 * 3a.
 Eva does not detect any input for index.